 - 5. "Appeal, closed record" means an administrative appeal to the town council following an open record hearing on a project application.
 Evidence for the appeal is limited to the record of the open record hearing. - 6.
 "Appeal, open record" means an administrative appeal to the planning commission or town council when there has not been an open record hearing on a project application.
 New evidence or information is allowed to be submitted in review of the decision. - 7.
-"Boat house" means a structure with a roof and at least one wall designed for storage of vessels located - 7.8. over water.structure erected over water, intended to provide shelter for a boat. - 8.9.
+"Boat house" means a structure with a roof and at least one wall designed for storage of vessels located 7.8. over water.structure erected over water, intended to provide shelter for a boat. - 8-9.
 "Building" means any structure built for the support, shelter or enclosure of persons, animals, or chattels. - 9.10.
 "Building site" means a lot meeting the requirements of YPMC 17.16.050, for the purpose of erecting a building or structure. - 10.11.
 "Bulkhead" means a placement of rock, stone, concrete, timber, or similar materials at the shoreline for the purpose of protecting said shoreline from the wave action of the water. - 11.12.
 "Carport" means a structure or portion of a structure which is open on 1 or more sides and is used for storing motor vehicles, either attached to a dwelling unit or as a separate structure - 12.13.
 "Catastrophic loss" means a loss which occurs as a result of accidental fire, storm, earthquake or any other natural disaster, or an act of vandalism, terrorism or war. - 14.
 "Clearing" means the act of destroying or removing trees or groundcover from any lot, public lands, or public right-of-way. - 15.
-"Conditioned Space" means Conditioned Space as defined in the building code adopted under YPMC chapter 15.04. - 16.
-"Cottage housing" means residential dwelling units on a lot with a common open space that either: (a) Is owned in common; or (b) has units owned as condominium units with property owned in common and a minimum of 20 percent of the lot size as open space. - 13.17.
-"Courtyard apartments" means attached dwelling units arranged on two or three sides of a yard or court. - 14.18.
+"Conditioned Space" means "Conditioned Space" as defined in the building code adopted under YPMC chapter 15.04. - 16.
+"Conversion" or "converted" means changing an existing structure into an ADU without expanding or changing the structure area or total square footage of the existing structure. - 17.
+"Cottage housing" means residential dwelling units on a lot with a common open space that either: (a) Is owned in common; or (b) has units owned as condominium units with property owned in common and a minimum of 20 percent of the lot size as open space. - 13.18.
+"Courtyard apartments" means attached dwelling units arranged on two or three sides of a yard or court.

+14.19.
 "Development" means: